Protected areas#

 The reporting of the association between the protected areas and the water bodies is done only once – in the spatial data reporting (except Natura 2000 protected sites).

-Reporting obligation |
+Reporting requirements |

 |